crankmanser/sphec-meter/Architectural_Blueprint.md

 We will use a **fast, safe, and statistically robust** capture method to acquire the signal data for tuning.
 This completely avoids the instability of disk-based operations and the memory risks of large RAM buffers.

 * **Multi-Pass RAM Capture:** The `GuidedTuningEngine` performs three separate, short, high-speed captures of the live signal directly into the ESP32's fast RAM.
 Each capture is only a few kilobytes, making it extremely safe and immune to heap fragmentation or stack overflow issues.
     * **(Developer Note - Aug 2025):** The stability of this capture process is extremely sensitive to the timing of the sampling loop.
-The loop must include a delay (e.g., `vTaskDelay`) that is long enough to prevent the `dataTask` from starving the `uiTask` and other critical system processes.
-A delay of `22ms` has been found to be stable for most diagnostic tools, but the `Auto-Tuner` continues to fail, indicating a deeper hardware/RTOS conflict.
-The timing and methodology of this capture loop is the primary focus of the ongoing debugging effort.
+The loop must include a consistent delay (e.g., `vTaskDelay`) to prevent the `dataTask` from starving the `uiTask` and other critical system processes.
+A delay of `22ms` has been found to be the stable, definitive solution for all diagnostic tools.
 * **Statistical Averaging:** These three captures are then averaged together point-by-point to create a single, high-confidence "mean" dataset.
 This process ensures the resulting "noise fingerprint" is not skewed by any random anomalies and is a highly reliable representation of the probe's real-world signal.